RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 1. Download the **RedisGears** package from the [download center](https://redis.com/redis-enterprise-software/download-center/modules/).

     {{<note>}}
-For offline installation, you also need to download the **RedisGears Dependencies** packages for both Python and Java.
+For offline installation of RedisGears v1.2 and later, you also need to download the **RedisGears Dependencies** packages for both Python and Java.
     {{</note>}}

 1. Upload the RedisGears package to a node in the cluster.